Aiven-Open/klaw-docs/docs/HowTo/deployklaw.md

 ### Scenario 2

-If promotion of entities has to be limited to a particular set of environments, and production kafka has to be managed independently by another klaw instance, below are recommended.
+If promotion of entities has to be limited to a particular set of environments, and production kafka has to be managed independently by another Klaw instance, below are recommended.

 Connect a Klaw environment to Dev, Tst, Acc environments for example like below